sdondley/ClimateChangeChat/notes/current-notes.md

     * about the spread of info during wartime on the net
     * discusses what we know about following disinformation networks
     * quotes experts on dissemination of Russian propaganda and their operations
+    * upshot: it's too early to tell how prop war is going
 * Tried out HackMD
     * collaborate with others using git markup
         * an idea I have long had